-Video storytelling is a quick paced skill based workshop that will have you producing high quality, professional videos.
+Video storytelling is a quick paced skill based workshop that will have you producing high-quality, professional videos.
 The best videos will always be the ones that that grab your attention, make you think, make you laugh, or cry, or elicit an emotion – and make you want to watch till the end.
 Join us to learn best-in-class techniques for producing engaging videos for the web and on social media.

-In this workshop you will:
+In this workshop, you will:

-- Understand storyform and how to create professional video stories
+- Understand story form and how to create professional video stories

 - Learn to storyboard and develop the narrative of a video

-- Learn techniques for on-camera interviewing
+- Practice techniques for on-camera interviewing

-- Leave with your own professional video produced by you!
+- Leave with your own professional video produced by you

-- Take your career to the next level
+- Take your career to the next level!

-Video Storytelling is ideal for marketers, content creators, journalists, editors, new media managers, media professionals, communications and PR, publishers, educators and web producers.
+Ideal for marketers, content creators, journalists, editors, new media managers, media professionals, communications and PR, publishers, educators and web producers.

 UC Berkeley Graduate School of Journalism

-121 North Gate Hall
+121 North Gate Hall, Berkeley, CA 94720

 - Video equipment is provided during the workshop.